Nobel Prize Season Arrives Amid War, Nuclear Fears, Hunger

 The secretive Nobel committees never hint who will win the prizes in medicine, physics, chemistry, literature, economics or peace.
 It's anyone's guess who might win the awards being announced starting Monday.

-Yet there's no lack of urgent causes deserving the attention that comes with winning the world's most prestigious prize: wars in Ukraine and Ethiopia, disruptions to supplies of energy and food, rising inequality, the climate crisis, the fallout from the COVID-19 pandemic.
+Yet there's no lack of urgent causes deserving the attention that comes with winning the world's most prestigious prize: Wars in Ukraine and Ethiopia, disruptions to supplies of energy and food, rising inequality, the climate crisis, the ongoing fallout from the COVID-19 pandemic.

 Members of the European Parliament have called for Ukrainian President Volodymyr Zelenskyy and the people of Ukraine to be recognized this year by the Nobel Peace Prize committee for their resistance to the Russian invasion.